-The system registers control and provide status information for the functions that the core implements.
+The System registers control and provide status information for the functions that the core implements.

-The main functions of the system registers are:
+The main functions of the System registers are:

 - Overall system control and configuration

-- Memory Management Unit (MMU) configuration and management
+- System performance monitoring

 - Cache configuration and management

-- System performance monitoring
+- Memory Management Unit (MMU) configuration and management

 - Generic Interrupt Controller (GIC) configuration and management

 The system registers are accessible in the AArch64 EL0-EL3 and AArch32 EL0 Execution state.
-Some of the system registers are accessible through the external debug interface.
+Some of the System registers are accessible through the external debug interface.